Undergraduate Course: Neurobiology of Cognition (BIME10010)

 ||Availability||Not available to visiting students

-It will consist of a mixture of lectures and seminars, led by RM with occasional contributions from colleagues, including Chancellor¿s Fellows, senior postdoctoral staff and guest-lecturers.
+It consists of a mixture of lectures and seminars, led by Prof Richard Morris and Prof Tara Spires-Jones with important contributions from colleagues, including Chancellor┐s Fellows, senior postdoctoral staff and guest-lecturers.
+The course will focus on two themes in cognition:

 Course Delivery Information